pygumby/progfun1-course-notes/notes/week_4.md

   + Should `NonEmpty <: IntSet` imply `List[NonEmpty] <: List[IntSet]`?

   + Types for which this relationship holds are called covariant, because their subtyping relationship varies with the type parameter.
-For example, if `List` were covariant, `List[S]` would only be a subtype of `List[T]` if `S` was a subtype of `T`.
+For example, if `List` were covariant, `List[S]` would be a subtype of `List[T]` if `S` was a subtype of `T`.
 Thus, the relationship of the two `List` types would depended on the relationship of the two type parameters.

   + Covariance does not always make sense.
 Consider this Java code snippet: